vinlib/GameNet/README.md

 ## Welcome to GameNet

-You can use the [editor on GitHub](https://github.com/vinlib/GameNet/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 GameNet is a cross-platform game networking library written to work on Raspberry Pi.
 You can also use this library in any platform with Python installed.

 GameNet uses UDP based Socket connections for communication.